kunigami/kunigami.github.io/blog/_posts/2018-06-04-bulls-and-cows.md

 One natural extension for this problem is to use larger numbers of digits (`N` &gt; 4) and have each element be sourced from 0 to `D` - 1.
 An exhaustive search might be prohibitive, but maybe we can come up with heuristics with constant guarantees.
 What is a lower bound for the number of guesses for variants with arbitrary N and D?

 I struggled to implement this code in Rust, but I found the challenge worthwhile.
 I learned a bit more about its specifics, especially regarding memory management and data types.

-In [1], the author mentions that with optimizations the search took 45 minutes to run on their laptop (2GHz Intel Core 2 Duo).
-I ran mine on a Intel i7 2.2GHz and was surprised by the running time of 2 minutes.
-CPUs are not getting exponentially faster these days and my code runs on a single thread.

 ### References